 Bob Gordon is staging a new Broadway Show, but he is short of money.
-He gets an offer of money by the young widow Lilian, if she can dance in his new show.
-Bert Keeler, a paper man, gets this information and is writing about this in his column in an slight unfriendly way.
-Gordon's old class mate Irene Forster, a tap dancer from Albany also tries to get the leading role in this show, but Lilian insists in getting this part herself.
+He gets an offer of money by the young widow Lillian, if she can dance in his new show.
+Bert Keeler, a newspaper man, gets this information and is writing about this in his column in an slightly unfriendly way.
+Gordon's old class mate Irene Forster, a tap dancer from Albany also tries to get the leading role in this show, but Lillian insists in getting this part herself.
 So Irene Forster, Bert Keeler and Gordon's secretary Kitty start a little game to get Irene the leading role.Written by

 Stephan Eichenberg <firstname.lastname@example.org>

 45 of 45 people found this review helpful.